Episode Transcript

 revolt ins that you was selling the military and it's

-a lot of that eye for one, I've lost everybody,
+a lot of that.
+Eye for one, I've lost everybody,

-two brothers, and I'm the only one left so things.
+two brothers, and I'm the only one left so things

-I've completed school, but there's nothing.
+and there is no job.
+I've completed school, but there's

-So that's why it decided to mygrae.
+nothing for me to do.
+So that's why it decided to.

-can't even take a boat or a train.
-Instead, you
+You can't even take a boat or a train.
+Instead,

 (04:55):

-at all.
+are at all.
 They must im giant boulders, cross perilous ravines,

 and traverse sheer cliff faces, all of this with barely